MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 You can find these resources under the ellipses (...) menu on the right side of the community header, under **Suggested content**.

-#### We've disable Microsoft 365 Copilot in Viva Engage using [feature access management](/viva/engage/configure-copilot-for-engage#control-access-to-copilot-and-ai-summarization-services).
-Will this prevent us from using the Copilot early adopters community?
+#### We used [feature access management](/viva/engage/configure-copilot-for-engage#control-access-to-copilot-and-ai-summarization-services) to turn off Microsoft 365 Copilot in Viva Engage.
+Can we still use the Copilot early adopters community?

-No. The Copilot adoption community functions independently from Copilot in Viva Engage.
-You don't need Copilot to be enabled in your Viva Engage network to set up and use this community.
+Yes!
+The Copilot adoption community functionality is independent of Copilot in Viva Engage and doesn't require Copilot to be turned on.